 Cross-Platform Video Search Capabilities

 As the volume of video content across the internet grows, the demand for tools to search across multiple platforms simultaneously will rise.
-Future reverse video search engines will scan social media, streaming services, and personal libraries, reflecting the unified and comprehensive search trend.
+Future reverse video search engines will scan social media, streaming services, and personal libraries, reflecting the trend toward unified and comprehensive search.

 Blockchain for Secure Video Searches

-Blockchain technology is expected to secure video content rights and ensure proper attribution and compensation for creators.
+Blockchain technology is expected to secure video content rights, ensuring proper attribution and compensation for creators.
 This trend shows how transparency will be valued in future video search advancements.

 Conclusion